 Shorts, sneakers OR flip flops and maybe a nice Hawaiian shirt… NOT!
 Here’s the thing, it’s difficult to know what to wear to an interview, especially when it’s for an internship.
 But, regardless… always dress to impress.

 Trendy Vs Classic

 Take note of how people dress in your target company or similar companies.
 Different industries have their own dress codes, and you Could get away with more creative, trendy and indeed out there clothing choices…..
 Depending on who you are preparing to work for.
 In most tech companies, creative companies like graphic design or advertising agencies could allow for this.
 Whereas in financial firms, law firms and most public sector departments a classic suit style, conservative look is what’s needed.

 Plan ahead: Always having that one classic interview outfit in your closet, makes you prepared for an unexpected interview, regardless of when it occurs.

 How to prepare for an internship interview?

-First things first… you can prepare yourself for the interview by selecting appropriate interview attire beforehand.
+First things first, preparation time… You can prepare yourself for the interview by selecting appropriate interview attire beforehand.
 Then comes the less fun stuff, that you can’t blast ‘walking on sunshine’ on.
 Before the internship interview, you must research the company you are applying to intern at beforehand.
 You might think this is common sense, but many people either don’t research the company properly or at all before their interview.
 Things like, what the company does, what your role involves and the company’s ethos/culture are all very important and good things to look research… Not photos of the company’s 2006 embarrassing Christmas party.
 Just use those for your own entertainment.